 WHEREAS, Mobil Producing Texas & New Mexico Inc. is a subsidiary of Exxon Mobil Corporation.

-WHEREAS, Shipper wishes to make a partial assignment of its rights under this Agreement to Mobil Producing Texas & New Mexico (MPTM) to allow MPTM to ship a volume up to 7,000 MMBtu from its Church of the Brethren Well #9.
+WHEREAS, Shipper wishes to make a partial assignment of its rights under this Agreement to Mobil Producing Texas & New Mexico Inc. (MPTM) to allow MPTM to ship a volume up to 7,000 MMBtu from its Church of the Brethren Well #9.

 WHEREAS, Houston is agreeable to approving such assignment and agreeable to amending the partially assigned agreement to provide that the fee for gathering and transporting MPTM gas received at the Church of the Brethren Receipt Point shall be $0.030 for each MMBtu of gas.